YodasMyDad/BlogFodder/ReadMe.md

 ## Overview

-A plugin based Blazor based blogging platform that is really easy to create plugins for or customise.
+A plugin based Blazor blogging platform that is really easy to create plugins for or customise.

-The platform is build with Razor Class Libraries and Razor Components and has a plugin system build around these features which makes it easy to create plugins to extend / customise almost all areas of the Blog using Blazor.
+The platform is built with Razor Class Libraries and Razor Components and has a plugin system build around these features which makes it easy to create plugins to extend / customise almost all areas of the Blog using Blazor.
 Front end is using Bootstrap V5 (But you could use what you want) and the backend/admin is built using MudBlazor.

 #### What This Is Not